 Two men were found dead in their home on March 24, 2017, in Eagle County, Colorado.
 A third man suffering from respiratory arrest recovered after multiple Narcan doses.
-A subsequent lab analysis found the drugs contained a mixture of heroin and carfentanil, a large mammal tranquilizer 10,000 times more powerful than morphine and 100 times more powerful than fentanyl.3
+A subsequent lab analysis found the drugs contained a mixture of heroin and carfentanil.
+Carfentanil is a large mammal tranquilizer, 10,000 times more powerful than morphine and 100 times more powerful than fentanyl.
+3

-A new report from the Colorado Department of Public Health and Environment reflects the severity of the heroin epidemic gripping Colorado and other states across the nation.4
+A report from the Colorado Department of Public Health and Environment reflects the severity of the heroin epidemic in Colorado and other states across America.4

 - Heroin-related deaths climbed in Colorado from 79 in 2011 to 160 in 2015.
 Preliminary numbers indicate heroin deaths approached 200 in 2016.

-- Emergency medical services in Colorado used naloxone to treat suspected heroin overdoses at least 3,393 times in 2015, an increase from 997 times in 2011.
+- Emergency medical services in Colorado used naloxone to treat suspected heroin overdoses.
+This was used at least 3,393 times in 2015, an increase from 997 times in 2011.

 - The number of people in treatment for heroin addiction more than doubled in five years, from 2,994 in 2011 to 6,815 in 2015.

-- About 70% of surveyed drug users said prescription painkillers contributed to their decision to use heroin, and 61% said they experienced a heroin overdose.4
+- About 70% of surveyed drug users said prescription painkillers contributed to their decision to use heroin.
+Around 61% said they experienced a heroin overdose.4

-A deadly batch of tainted heroin is suspected in the deaths of six men and one woman in 24 hours in Erie County in western upstate New York.
+A deadly batch of tainted heroin is suspected in the deaths of six men and one woman in 24 hours in upstate New York.